The Avoca Mines

 Avoca Mines geologist Jim Platt has this historic bottle at his home, and he is seeking information on the Falkner bottling company, where and when it existed.
 What is already known is this bottle is over 100 years old was unearthed 120 feet down in an old copper working at Cronebane where mining has not taken place since 1850.
 Despite the passing of years both bottles were found in good condition, one still having portion of its cork in position.
 Mr Platt would like people with relevant information on the Falkner company or the war like crest to contact him

-An example of an old type 6X 4 Wheel drive Magirus Deutz dumper and the old type the six-wheel drive dumper had a grey coloured cab which came in around 1973 which were good at climbing up out of the Cronebane open pit when the single axle Terex was finding it difficult in greasy conditions, Later in ’76 Dick bought 3 new Type,
+An example of an old type 6X 4 Wheel drive Magirus Deutz dumper and the old type the six-wheel drive dumper had a grey coloured cab which came in around 1973 which were good at climbing up out of the Cronebane open pit when the single axle Terex was finding it difficult in greasy conditions, Later in ’76 Dick bought three new Type,

 Steve Young has given me his kind permission to use his photo taken in 1976 of the new type 6×6 Magirus Deutz waiting to tip at the apron feeder to the jaw crusher, and I was just amazed when I saw this photograph for the first time, as it evoked a a very vivid memory of myself and Henry Kinsella and Pat Maher drawing to the crusher The Jaw crusher would sometimes block with a large rock and there was a light up on in front and if it were red you did not tip until the men had cleared the crusher and then was switched to green to indicate Ok to Tip the load, but sometimes the blockage could take ten minutes, because the Terex was a single seater Henry would hop into the Deutz for a chat, which I enjoyed too as he was a very pleasant person, Pat Maher was drawing that day also , I was drawing from Tigroney and either Henry or Pat was drawing from the Pond Lode otherwise known as the Falls.
 Henry 30 years old was was injured Friday 9th December 1977 when a Colfix tar Articulated lorry came in off the main road at Inch during a heavy rain storm and stuck Henry’s car and he was taken off to the Richmond hospital, Dublin, and sadly he died the 14 December 1977, aunt Doreen was driving Mrs. Kenny just to break the news of Henry’s death when a lorry which would have been one of a couple of lorries that I had been loading in the Buff Doyle’s gravel pit nearby a couple of years earlier happened to hit the passenger side of the car going through the crossroads and Mrs. Kenny was killed outright, and my aunt was injured but recovered after being in hospital.